Sambir

 Manaslu Circuit Trek Length and Terrain

-The Manaslu Circuit Trek is around 177 kilometers (110 miles) long and usually takes 12 to 14 days to finish.
+The Manaslu Circuit Trek distance is around 177 kilometers (110 miles) long and usually takes 12 to 14 days to finish.
 The trek starts at a low altitude and slowly climbs higher.
 You will walk through villages, forests, and terraced fields at first.
 As you go up, the scenery changes, with views of big mountains like Mt.
 Manaslu.
 Most days, you will hike for 5 to 7 hours on paths that can be rocky and narrow but are mostly well-kept.

 The trail changes a lot along the way, from gentle slopes to steeper climbs as you go higher.
 The highest point is Larkya La Pass at 5,106 meters (16,752 feet), where the path gets steeper and might have snow.
 After crossing the pass, you will start to descend, returning to green valleys.
 The mix of terrain makes this trek both challenging and beautiful, letting you see a variety of landscapes and cultures in Nepal.